 Other possible beneficiaries may be families with business or professional interests in the UK, or otherwise strong established private life, but for reasons beyond their control unable to meet minimum income requirements from the specified sources (such as earnings, dividends rental income, or pension).

 A sample scenario where the amended rules will be of benefit

-We argued that Immigration Rules had to be interpreted so as not to breach the client’s and the sponsor’s right to respect for their private and family life – in other words, where economic and other interests of the society did not outweigh the individual interests, the application should succeed.
+We argued that the Immigration Rules had to be interpreted so as not to breach the right to respect for their private and family life of the applicant – in other words, where economic and other interests of the society do not outweigh the individual interests, the application should succeed.
 And we did win the case on appeal to the tribunal.
 In light of the amendment, the Home Office should find in favour of the applicant without the need to go to court.

 Limitation of the amendment